CSE-SouthwestHS/SWHS-RaspPiJavaRobotics/README.md

 # UPDATE 5/14/2019

-## The master branch is not fully functional!
+## The master branch is now fully functional!

-## Now the only problem is latency.
+## Now, the only problem is latency.

 If you would like to lend a hand, please checkout the master branch.
 Instructions to run the program are there.